All homes need ventilation, but most people don’t know how much or what kind.

 And if it’s a nice day with low humidity and a low pollen count, you might even consider opening a window.
 We know.
 Radical option, right?

 Today’s homes aren’t nearly as drafty as homes built 75 years ago, and that’s a good thing.
-Just know tighter homes make ventilation a little more tricky.
-The best ventilation choice for you really depends on your home – and your priorities.
+Just know tighter homes make ventilation a little trickier.
+The best ventilation choice for you depends on your home – and your priorities.

 That, in the end, is the crazy truth.